Peugeot defends job cut plan after slumping to H1 loss

 Europe's second-largest car maker posted a 662 million euro ($800 million) first-half loss in its auto division, dragging its group bottom line into the red - as it had warned earlier this month when announcing 8,000 French job cuts and a plant closure.

-"The depth and persistence of the crisis impacting our business in Europe requires the launch of the reorganisation," Chief Executive Philippe Varin said on Wednesday.
+"The depth and persistence of the crisis impacting our business in Europe requires the launch of the reorganisation," Chief Executive Philippe Varin said in a statement on Wednesday.
 "We have a clear understanding of how hard this project is for a large number of our employees."

 Presenting the results as executives sought to push through a 10 percent French workforce reduction in talks with unions, Peugeot said the cutbacks would help generate 1.5 billion euros in savings by 2015.